Arena Football '95: Release

 After Hasbro Interactive released the patents and rights to the Jaguar into public domain in 1999 by declaring it as an open platform and opening the doors for homebrew development, it allowed independent publisher and developers to release unfinished titles from the system's past life cycle.
-An unfinished build of Arena Football '95 would saw the light of day on July 15, 2006 when the defunct Jaguar Sector II website released 35 copies of the title including box and manual for US$50.
+An unfinished build of Arena Football '95 would see the light of day on July 15, 2006 when the defunct Jaguar Sector II website released 35 copies of the title including box and manual for US$50.
 They later produced ten more copies for a total of 45.
 Soon after, B&C Computervisions published the game as a cartridge-only release.